About this Site

 Keywords for Environmental Studies analyzes the central terms and debates currently structuring the most exciting research in and across environmental studies, including the environmental humanities, environmental social sciences, sustainability sciences, and the sciences of nature.

 The print publication includes sixty essays from humanists, social scientists, and scientists, each written about a single term, reveal the broad range of quantitative and qualitative approaches critical to the state of the field today.
 From “ecotourism” to “ecoterrorism,” from “genome” to “species,” this accessible volume illustrates the ways in which scholars are collaborating across disciplinary boundaries to reach shared understandings of key issues—such as extreme weather events or increasing global environmental inequities—in order to facilitate the pursuit of broad collective goals and actions.
-This site includes the volume’s “Introduction,” 7 web essays from the volume, the list of works cited for all the essays, information about the contributors, a note on classroom use, and a blog.
+This site includes the volume’s “Introduction,” 7 web essays from the volume, the list of works cited for all the essays, information about the contributors, a note on classroom use.
 Any page in the site can be printed or saved as a PDF, and a single click provides a citation to that page that can be pasted into a bibliography.

 EXPLORE THE SITE